housework-robot/main/S04_RL_for_unitree/S04E03_anatomy_of_Isaac_lab.md

 1. Read the source code of Isaac Lab to obtain the range of values for observations and actions in the simulation environment, that is, `observation_space` and `action_space`.

-2. Since the data types for observations and actions are tensors, it is necessary to understand the physical meaning of each value in the tensors, more specifically, each tensor value corresponds to which joint's what parameter of the robotic dog.
+2. Since the data types for observations and actions are tensors, it is necessary to understand the physical meaning of each element in the tensors, more specifically, each tensor element corresponds to which joint's what parameter of the robotic dog.

 3. Read the source code of Isaac Lab to understand how to initialize the motion model and how to load the checkpoint.